kapiljain15778/Password-Generator/README.md

 🧠 Features
 Generate passwords of customizable lengths

-Include/exclude:
+.Include/exclude:

-Uppercase letters
+1.Uppercase letters

-Lowercase letters
+2.Lowercase letters

-Numbers
+3.Numbers

-Special characters
+4.Special characters

-Instant password generation on button click
+.Instant password generation on button click

-Option to copy the generated password to clipboard
+.Option to copy the generated password to clipboard

-Clean and responsive UI design
+.Clean and responsive UI design

 🎯 Purpose
 This project was created to practice and demonstrate fundamental front-end skills, including:

-DOM manipulation with JavaScript
+.DOM manipulation with JavaScript

-Basic UI/UX with HTML & CSS
+.Basic UI/UX with HTML & CSS

-Working with randomization logic
+.Working with randomization logic

-Clipboard API usage
+.Clipboard API usage

 It serves as a beginner-friendly tool and learning project for anyone interested in web development or improving their JavaScript skills.